-- Punishment as part of life: For prisoners experiencing this as part of their narrative, punishment fits seamlessly into the course of their real lives.
+- Punishment as part of life: For those experiencing this as part of their narrative, punishment fits seamlessly into the course of their real lives.
 They see punishment as one of many unique experiences that make up a complete life history.
-This narrative is associated with prisoners experiencing punishment low in both salience and severity.
+This narrative is associated with them experiencing punishment low in both salience and severity.

-- Punishment as a separate life: In this narrative, prisoners erect a boundary between their lives inside prison and the lives they lived on the outside.
-Life outside prison walls is rendered far less real as a result of prisoners' distance from it, while life inside prison becomes the only reality they know.
-Rather than being one chapter in the story of prisoners' lives, punishment forms a new story altogether.
+- Punishment as a separate life: In this narrative, some individuals erect a boundary between their lives inside prison and the lives they lived on the outside.
+Life outside prison walls is rendered far less real as a result of their distance from it, while life inside prison becomes the only reality they know.
+Rather than being one chapter in the story of their lives, punishment forms a new story altogether.

 This narrative resembles the first narrative (punishment as a part of life) in many ways.
-For instance, in both, prisoners experience punishment low in severity.
-In punishment as a separate life, however, prisoners experience punishment high in salience and thus consider the punishment more real than the lives they left behind outside prison walls.
+For instance, in both, they experience punishment low in severity.
+In punishment as a separate life, however, they experience punishment high in salience and thus consider the punishment more real than the lives they left behind outside prison walls.

-- Punishment as suspension of life: The study found that punishment that is low in salience and high in severity induces a feeling of stagnation and a sense of unreality in prisoners.
-For inmates experiencing this narrative, life outside prison continues under the auspices of "reality," while inside prison, reality and life are suspended.
+- Punishment as suspension of life: The study found that punishment that is low in salience and high in severity induces a feeling of stagnation and a sense of unreality in people who are incarcerated.
+For individuals experiencing this narrative, life outside prison continues under the auspices of "reality," while inside prison, reality and life are suspended.
 Punishment carries with it a skewed sense of temporality and a sensation of being stuck at a standstill while "real" life passes by in a blur outside prison walls.

-- Punishment as death: Similar to those experiencing punishment as suspension of life, prisoners who express this narrative see punishment as incompatible with life.
-But unlike those for whom punishment is simply a physical distancing or removal from a life that continues without them outside prison walls, prisoners who experience punishment as death report an extinguishing of life altogether.
-These prisoners describe punishment as a physical, psychological or spiritual death, ending their lives as they knew them.
+- Punishment as death: Similar to those experiencing punishment as suspension of life, individuals who express this narrative see punishment as incompatible with life.
+But unlike those for whom punishment is simply a physical distancing or removal from a life that continues without them outside prison walls, individuals who experience punishment as death report an extinguishing of life altogether.
+These individuals describe punishment as a physical, psychological or spiritual death, ending their lives as they knew them.
 In this narrative, which is associated with punishment high in both salience and severity, a life of punishment is no life at all.

 The Role of Supervision Style and Gender